benedekrozemberczki/GAM/README.md

 ### Options

-Learning of the embedding is handled by the `src/main.py` script which provides the following command line arguments.
+Training an SGCN model is handled by the `src/main.py` script which provides the following command line arguments.

 #### Input and output options